Test Catalog

 Provides information to assist in interpretation of the test results

-A positive result indicates the presence of human papillomavirus (HPV) DNA due to 1 or more of the following genotypes: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.
+A positive result indicates the presence of human papillomavirus (HPV) DNA from one or more of the following genotypes: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.

 A negative result indicates the absence of HPV DNA of the targeted genotypes.

-For women aged 30 years and older with a negative Pap smear result but who are positive for HPV-16 and/or HPV-18, consider referral for colposcopy, if clinically indicated.
+For women aged 30 years and older with a negative Pap smear test result but who are positive for HPV-16 and/or HPV-18, consider referral for colposcopy, if clinically indicated.

 Cautions